Publications

 Waese, Jamie; Debevec, Paul

-A Real Time High Dynamic Range Light Probe Inproceedings
+A Real Time High Dynamic Range Light Probe Proceedings Article

 In: SIGGRAPH Technical Sketches, 2001.